VladPrytula/reinforcement_learning_search_from_scratch/docs/book/syllabus.md

 Appendix A — Bayesian Preference Models (Hierarchical, Optional)
 - Objectives: Infer user-level price and PL preferences (θ_price, θ_pl) from logged interactions via hierarchical Bayes; connect these estimates to the rich context features used in Chapter 6.
 - Theory: Hierarchical priors over segments and users; partial pooling and shrinkage; simple hierarchical logistic/normal models; how posterior means and variances relate to the Bellman / value-function framing from Chapter 3.
+- Implementation:
+  - Text: `docs/book/appendix_a_bayesian_preference_models.md` (complete Bayesian appendix with hierarchical preference models and Thompson-style bandit integration).
-- Implementation (planned): `bayes/price_sensitivity_model.py` (hierarchical model over segments and users, fit on simulator logs); hooks for exporting posterior means as φ_rich_est-style features.
+  - Future code hook: `bayes/price_sensitivity_model.py` (hierarchical model over segments and users, fit on simulator logs); exports posterior means as φ_rich_est-style features for Chapter 6 bandits.
 - Labs: Fit the model on simulated logs; compare posterior means to true simulator θ_price, θ_pl; plug these estimates into the template bandit (in place of oracle latents) and compare performance across φ_simple, φ_rich (oracle), and φ_rich_est (estimated).
 - Acceptance: Posterior estimates shrink sensibly toward segment means for low-data users; bandit performance with Bayesian θ̂ sits between φ_simple and oracle φ_rich, illustrating realistic gains from better preference modeling.